CMB constraints on inflection-point inflation with a pseudo-scalar dark matter: Dark Matter

 For this case, we compute the relic abundance of $A$ through MicrOmegas \cite{Belanger:2018ccd}, varying stochastically $\lambda_3$, $M_\phi$, and $v_1$, and additionally imposing that $\Gamma/H > 1$.
 The relevant annihilation processes that contribute to the abundance of $A$ are represented in Fig.~\ref{Fig:process}, with lepton and fermion of SM in the final state.

 The results of freeze-out scenario is shown in Fig.~\ref{fig:freeze-out}.
 There, we show the relic abundance $\Omega h^2$ as a function of $m_A$, where in the left panel the color of the points means the variation of $v_1$, whereas the middle and right panel present the variations with respect to $M_\phi$ and $\lambda_3$, respectively.
 Note that we have a suppression when $m_A = m_h/2$, which means the Higgs resonance.
+It's noteworthy to mention that the region of underabundance and correct abundance for lower dark matter mass is achieved when $h^\prime$ is lighter than the Standard Model Higgs boson.
 Additionally, we have noted that the correct abundance of DM can be obtained for $M_{\phi} \sim \left(10^{-8} - 10^{-6}\right)$ GeV and $v_1 \sim \left(10^{7} - 10^{12}\right)$ GeV.